Guiding The Last Layer in Federated Learning with Pre-Trained Models: Methods

 Here we have split the model prediction into $f$, a base parameterized by $\mathbf{w}$ that produces representations, and $g$, a task head parameterized by $\mathbf{v}$.
 In this work we will focus on the case where the task head is a linear model, and the loss function, $\mathcal{L}$ represents a standard classification or regression loss.
 The $\mathbf{w}$ are derived from a pre-trained model and they can be optimized or held fixed.

 One approach to obtain the task head while using a fixed $\mathbf{w}$ is to optimize only $\mathbf{v}$ in a federated manner over all the data.
-In the case that $g$ is given as a linear model and we absorb the softmax into $\mathcal{L}$ this is known as Linear Probing (LP) in the literature \citep{nguyen2023begin,ren2023how}.
+In the case that $g$ is given as a linear model and we absorb the softmax into $\mathcal{L}$ this defaults to Linear Probing (LP)\citep{nguyen2023begin,ren2023how}.